 Singular cubics tend to contain more lines (Example \ref{cex}).\ When $X$ is a cubic threefold with a single node, the geometry of $F(X)$ is closely related to that of a smooth genus-4 curve (\cite{cg}, \cite{kvdg}; see also \cite[Example 5.8]{gash}).\ Using the results of \cite{HLT} on pointless curves of genus~$4$, we prove that $X$ always contains $\F_q$-lines when $q\ge 4$ (Corollary \ref{coronodal}) and produce examples for $q\in\{2,3\}$ where $X$ contains no $\F_q$-lines (Section \ref{nodal}).

-When $X$ is a smooth cubic fourfold, $F(X)$ is a smooth fourfold with trivial canonical class.\ Using again the Galkin--Shinder formula, we compute the zeta function of $F(X)$ (Theorem \ref{main4}) and deduce from the Weil conjectures that $X$ contains an $\F_q$-line when $q\ge 5$ (Theorem \ref{th52}).\ Since the cohomology of $\cO_{F(X)}$ is very simple (it was determined by Altman and Kleiman; see Proposition \ref{ak}), we apply the Katz trace formula and obtain that $X$ still contains an $\F_q$-line when $q=2$ (Corollary \ref{coro}).\ This leaves the cases where $q\in\{3,4\}$ open, at least when $X$ is smooth.\ We suspect that any cubic fourfold defined over $\F_q$ should contain an $\F_q$-line.
+When $X$ is a smooth cubic fourfold, $F(X)$ is a smooth fourfold with trivial canonical class.\ Using again the Galkin--Shinder formula, we compute the zeta function of $F(X)$ (Theorem \ref{main4}) and deduce from the Weil conjectures that $X$ contains an $\F_q$-line when $q\ge 5$ (Theorem \ref{th52}).\ A trick using a theorem of Mazur based on crystalline cohomology (provided by K.~Kedlaya) proves that $X$ also contains an $\F_q$-line when $q$ is any power of $2$ (Proposition~\ref{ked}).\ The case $q=3$ is the only one left open; calculations on a computer suggest that any cubic fourfold defined over $\F_3$ should contain an $\F_3$-line.